Frederick Jeremiah Edwards: Biography

 Edwards was born in Queenstown (now named Cobh), County Cork, Ireland.
 As a boy he attended the Royal Hibernian Military School in Dublin.
 He was 21 years old, and a private in the 12th Battalion, The Middlesex Regiment (Duke of Cambridge's Own), British Army during the First World War, and was awarded the VC for his deeds on 26 September 1916 in the Battle of Thiepval Ridge at Thiepval, France:

 part of the line was held up by machine-gun fire and all the officers had become casualties.
 There was confusion and indication of retirement.
 Private Edwards, grasping the situation and on his own initiative, dashed out towards the gun, which he knocked out with his bombs.
 This very gallant act, coupled with great presence of mind and disregard of personal danger, made further advance possible and cleared up a dangerous situation.

 He was later promoted to corporal and after leaving the British Army he was forced to sell his medal to make ends meet.
 He died on 9 March 1964 at the Royal Star and Garter Home in Richmond (then in Surrey, now in London) and is buried in Richmond Cemetery.

-His Victoria Cross is displayed at the National Army Museum, Chelsea, England.
+His Victoria Cross was displayed at the National Army Museum, Chelsea, England.